-As explained initially in this article, the exposure of light can really trick your brain into delaying the sleep signals.
+As explained initially in this article, exposure to light can trick your brain into delaying sleep signals.
 It is advised by experts to give your brain the right amount of comfortable light around you which relaxes you as opposed to the ones which alert you.

 4. Avoid Excessive Eating Or Exercising Close To Bedtime

 Working out or eating can both make your brain very active and attentive.